Merith-TK/cc-tweaked-fabric/README.md

 ## Known Working mods that add Peripherals
 * Please let me know of other mods that work with this one
+	* Better End
-	* Better End  adds chests
+     * adds chests that are compatible with ComputerCraft
+	* Better Nether

-	* Better Nether also adds chests
+	 * adds chests that are compatible with ComputerCraft